Volume 444 - 38th International Cosmic Ray Conference (ICRC2023) - Neutrino Astronomy & Physics (NU)

 Neutrino propagation through Earth: modeling uncertainties using nuPyProp

 D. Garg*, M.H.
-Reno and N. Collaboration
+Reno, N. Collaboration on behalf of the νSpaceSim collaboration

 Full text: pdf